Zuzuna54/Topic-Modelling/docs/SYSTEM_STRATEGY_EXPLAINED.md

 - **The Meaning Maker**: Turns words into mathematical representations (embeddings) that capture semantic meaning
 - **The Topic Expert**: Compares new messages against known topics (with 70% similarity threshold) and creates new ones when needed
 - **The Relationship Analyst**: Tracks who talks to whom, how their relationships evolve, and maintains conversation context windows
-- **The Social Analyst**: Detects toxicity and inappropriate content
+- **The Context-Aware Toxicity Analyst**: Detects harmful content using relationship context and conversation history to distinguish between genuine toxicity and friendly banter

 **The Data Access Controllers (Rafts)**:
 - **Accumulator Raft**: Only component with Redis access, handles message batching